Carbon accounting: Project accounting standards

 Project accounting standards and protocols are typically used to ensure the "environmental integrity" of projects designed to reduce GHG emissions and generate carbon offsets.
 They support both compliance type programs as well as voluntary markets.
-The programs themselves cover GHG accounting rules as other requirements.
-Accounting rules cover areas such as monitoring, reporting, and verification.
-Program requirements can cover project eligibility, certification, and other aspects.
-Standards include Verra's Verified Carbon Standard, the Gold Standard, Climate Action Reserve and the American Carbon Registry.
-Greenhouse Gas Protocol has developed methods for quantifying and reporting GHG reductions from these type of projects.
-Players in this field include developers, brokers, auditors, and buyers.
+Accounting rules cover areas such as monitoring, reporting, and verification, and are designed to ensure that the emission reduction estimates for a project are accurate.
+Greenhouse Gas Protocol and ISO have specific protocols to accomplish this.
+Certification organizations also have program requirements can cover project eligibility, certification, and other aspects.
+Verified Carbon Standard, the Gold Standard, Climate Action Reserve and the American Carbon Registry are among the leading certification organizations doing this work.
+Project developers, brokers, auditors, and buyers are the other main types of participants.

-Several principles help ensure the environmental integrity of carbon offset projects.
+Several principles help ensure the environmental integrity of carbon offset projects that rely on this family of standards.
 One key principle is additionality.
-This depends on whether the project occur anyway without the funds raised by selling carbon offset credits.
+This depends on whether the project would occur anyway without the funds raised by selling carbon offset credits.
 For instance, a project would not be considered additional if it is already financially viable due to energy or other cost savings.
 Similarly, if it would normally be done to meet an environmental law or regulation, it would not be additional.
 Various kinds of analyses can help evaluate this aspect of a project, though the results are often subjective.

 Projects are also judged based on the permanence of reductions over various time horizons.
 This is important in areas such as forestry projects.
 They should also be designed to avoid double-counting, where reductions are claimed by more than one organization.
 Avoiding overestimation of emission reductions is another consideration.
 Some protocols and standards look to ensure that projects produce social and environmental co-benefits, in addition to emission reductions from the project itself.